How much does it cost to own a dog in Australia?

 - Annual benefit limit – Policies vary, but generally you’ll have an annual benefit limit you can use as required on any type of covered treatment under the accident or illness category.

 - Extra benefits – Your Pet Insurance may cover you for extra benefits such as emergency boarding for your dog if you as the owner and sole carer has to go to hospital.
-It might give you overseas cover if you’re traveling with your dog.
+It might give you overseas cover if you’re travelling with your dog.

 The benefits of owning a dog